Skip to main content

 This is a step-by-step guide for installing and using the Disputable Values Monitor (DVM).
-The methods outlined here were confirmed working on a fresh installation of Ubuntu 20.04 LTS (Amazon t2.small AWS instance).
+The methods outlined here should work on a fresh installation of Ubuntu 20.04 LTS (Amazon t2.small AWS instance).
 Individual commands may differ with other environments particularly for installing python 3.9.

-Note: The Disputable Values Monitor uses Telliot as a dependency, and one important config file (endpoints.yaml) is shared.
-If you’re using the DVM to monitor a set of networks that’s different from the set that you report on with Telliot, we recommend using a separate machine (or instance) for the DVM.
+Note: The Disputable Values Monitor uses feeds from telliot-feeds, and endpoints.yaml is shared.
+If you’re using the DVM to monitor a set of networks that’s different from the set that you report on with Telliot, it’s easier to use a separate machine (or VM instance) for the DVM.

 Prerequisites:

-• Node endpoints for Ethereum Mainnet and any other network(s) that you want to monitor.
+- Node endpoints for Ethereum Mainnet and the network(s) that you want to monitor.
 You can use your own node, or use a provider like Infura.

-• If you plan to use the DVM for automatic disputing, you will need an ethereum address (public and private keys) loaded with TRB tokens and gas (native tokens) for calling the dispute function.
+- If you plan to use the DVM for automatic disputing, you will need the keys to a eth address loaded with TRB tokens and gas (native tokens) for calling the dispute function.

 Download Necessary Files and Create the Python Virtual Environment